iVS3D/iVS3D/doc/build_linux.md

 Download prebuilt [OpenCV] packages or build it from source.
 Make sure you include the contrib modules as they contain algorithms required by our optical flow plugins and many more.
 Your OpenCV build should contain a file `OpenCVConfig.cmake`, usually it is located in `lib/cmake/opencv4`.
 This is your OpenCV_DIR.

 > To utilize GPU acceleration in iVS3D, you need an OpenCV build which supports CUDA.
 In this case download [NVIDIA CUDA Toolkit API] as well.
 See the [CUDA acceleration](#cuda-acceleration) section below for more information.

+Make sure to install the shared libraries of [Ffmpeg] as iVS3D dynamically links against them.

+For the Neural Network based plugins, you need to download [Onnxruntime] 1.18.0 or later GPU (make sure to select the version according to your CUDA version) as well.

 ## Clone iVS3D